The Potential Energy of Heavy Quarkonium in Flavor-Dependent Systems from a Holographic Model: Introduction

 Additionally, we have also investigated the real-time dynamics of quark pair dissociation in QCD media \cite{Iatrakis:2015sua,Jena:2022nzw}.
 From a holographic perspective, the background geometry is described by a black hole spacetime at a specific temperature.
 The quark-antiquark pairs are positioned on the boundary with a separation distance of $L$, connected by a string \cite{Matsui:1986dk,Song:2007gm,Escobedo:2013tca}.
 Initially, the string hangs on the boundary and is subsequently attracted towards the black hole horizon by the gravitational forces arising from the background metric.
 As the string approaches the horizon, the system reaches an equilibrium state, and the string undergoes a dissociation process.
 The dissociation time of quark-antiquark pairs serves as a crucial timescale in the study of quarkonium suppression physics, providing valuable insights into the underlying mechanisms of QGP formation.

-The primary objective of this study is to based on the QCD model described in Refs.~\cite{Chen:2024ckb,Chen:2024mmd} to explore the impact of temperature and chemical potential on the potential of quarkonium pairs in various systems.
+Based on the holographic QCD model described in Refs. ~\cite{Chen:2024ckb,Chen:2024mmd}, the primary objective of this study is to explore the impact of temperature and chemical potential on the potential of quarkonium pairs in various systems.
 These systems encompass pure gluon systems, 2 flavor systems, 2+1 flavor systems, and 2+1+1 flavor systems.
 Furthermore, this research aims to analyze the dissociation time of quarkonium pairs when temperature and chemical potential are introduced.

 The remaining sections of this paper are organized as follows: Sec. \ref{sec2} provides a short review of the machine-learning holographic model that incorporates the information of QCD phase transition.
 In Sec. \ref{sec3}, we have conducted computational calculations and in-depth analyses of the potential variations of quark-antiquark pairs under varying temperature and chemical potential conditions.
 Our investigation covers a range of systems, including pure gluon systems, 2 flavor system, 2+1 flavor system, and 2+1+1 flavor system.
 Additionally, we have computed the dissociation distance and running coupling constant of quark-antiquark pairs in each scenario to provide comprehensive insights into their behavior.
-Sec. \ref{sec4} focuses on the computation of the dissociation time of quarkonium pairs under various temperature and chemical potential scenarios.
-Finally, in Sec. \ref{sec5}, we present a succinct summary of the research findings and provide our concluding remarks.
+The interaction of quark-antiquark pair, namely effective running coupling, is studied for various systems in Sec. \ref{sec4}.
+Section. \ref{sec5} focuses on the computation of the dissociation time of quarkonium pairs under various temperature and chemical potential scenarios.
+Finally, in Sec. \ref{sec6}, we present a succinct summary of the research findings and provide our concluding remarks.